Twigest

 Is Twigest free like Google Alerts?+

 Yes.
-Twigest has a permanent free plan with 3 accounts, 3 keywords, AI-powered weekly digests, and email delivery.
-Unlike Google Alerts, Twigest also offers paid plans starting at $9/month for higher limits and daily delivery frequency.
+Twigest has a permanent free plan with 3 accounts, 1 keyword, AI-powered weekly digests, and email delivery.
+Unlike Google Alerts, Twigest also offers paid plans starting at $19/month for higher limits and daily delivery frequency.

 Can I use both Google Alerts and Twigest?+